akaspartan007/temppp-prompttt/new.md

 * Provide intelligent discovery systems that reduce friction during product exploration and help customers locate suitable products quickly.
 * Support side-by-side comparisons so customers can evaluate competing products before requesting quotations.
 * Offer responsive interaction patterns and reusable UI systems that improve usability across desktop, tablet, and mobile devices.
-* Deliver a professional and trustworthy online experience that strengthens ARS Solutions India's digital brand presence.
+* Deliver a professional and trustworthy online experience that strengthens the digital brand presence.

 The completed project should function as a commercial-grade frontend showcase platform.
 All product cards, detail pages, and listings must be generated dynamically using JSON-driven frontend logic.
 Hardcoded product rendering is prohibited.